 2. Nick Cave & the Bad Seeds’ Push With Sky Away (2013) was the kind-off album I was waiting for The Bad Seeds to make for a very long so when it hit it just takes my head off at my shoulders.
 I could write more about this album too.
 The second one to be recorded in France.
 With the four amazing singles of We No Who U R, Mermaids, Jubilee Street and Higgs Boson Blues are classics.
 Highlights: Wide Lovely Eyes, Water’s Edge, We Real Cool, Finishing Jubilee Street and Push The Sky Away.

 3. Nick Cave & the Bad Seeds’ Your Funeral… My Trail (1986) was original released on double 12″ that played at 45 not 33 and even called by the band an E.P. at the time.
 Following the Kicking Against The Pricks cover album which was recorded because he didn’t have any songs because he was writing his first novel at the time.
 It’s unbelievable album for a band who was just thinking oh we might as recorded these few songs anyway.
 One of a few albums done in Berlin & London.
 No real singles or video clips to promo it at the time too.
-Highlights: Sad Water, Your Funnel… My Trail, Hard On For Love, She Fell Away and bonus track Scum.
+Highlights: Sad Water, Your Funnel… My Trail, Hard On For Love and She Fell Away.

 4. Nick Cave & the Bad Seeds’ No More Shall We Part (2001) came four years after the last album which is still the longest wait in between albums.
 Warren Ellis really comes right to front for the first time here and Cave writing here for the first time after his final go at rehab so it’s his stone cold sober debut album.
 His second Abbey Road studio album but Westside Studios was used too, both in London.
 The singles As I Sat Sadly By Your Side, Love Letter and 15 Feet Of Pure White Snow.
-Highlights: Hallelujah, Oh My Lord, Sweetheart Come, The Sorrowful Wife and Darker With The Day
+Highlights: Hallelujah, Sweetheart Come, The Sorrowful Wife, Darker With The Day and Oh My Lord.

 5. Nick Cave & the Bad Seeds’ Let Love In (1994) is the one with Red Right Hand and the other singles at the time Loverman and Do You Love Me? but also had the band/fan fav of Nobody’s Baby Now too.
 The final one recorded of my three fav 90’s albums and the one of a few he’s done in Melbourne but only one on my list started there and finished in London.
 Just before the next stage of the biggest selling album/hit single, then their most critically acclaimed album and quickly followed with The Best Of comp album.
-Highlights: Jangling Jack, I Let Love In, Thirsty Dog, Lay Me Low and Do You Love Me?
-(Part 2).
+Highlights: Jangling Jack, I Let Love In, Lay Me Low, Do You Love Me?
+(Part 2) and Thirsty Dog.

-9. Nick Cave & the Bad Seeds’ Dig, Lazarus, Dig!!!
+8. Nick Cave & the Bad Seeds’ Dig, Lazarus, Dig!!!
 (2008) would be my pick from this run of albums, sandwich in between the two Grinderman albums.
 Now it seems a very import set of albums and something just has to be included here, Lazarus wins it out of them.
 Cave learning how to play guitar, fuck he hammed the wah-wah pedal on the tours.
 I liked how the fact Grinderman debut was dirty and raw rock but this was more poppy and even funky rock at times and Grinderman 2 was maybe somewhere in the middle but after it was time to move on to something different again.
 Yet another London recording sessions.
-Highlights: Jesus Of The Moon, We Call Upon The Author, Midnight Man and More News From Nowhere.
+Highlights: Jesus Of The Moon, Midnight Man and More News From Nowhere and We Call Upon The Author.

 10. Nick Cave & the Bad Seeds’ The Good Soon (1990) finish of my top ten, I’m a 90’s kid so here it’s the beginning, the middle and the end.
 The one and only album recorded in Brazil and kind-off the beginning of another run of great album which off course all three are on this list of mine.
 This would the first of a few you could call his piano albums, he’s even sitting at one on the cover from The Ship Song video clip.
-Highlights: single The Weeping Song, Sorrow’s Child, Lament and Lucy.
+Highlights: single The Weeping Song, Lament, Lucy and Sorrow’s Child.